boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 ### Startup / State Tasks (fork, start up, idle, etc')

+facil.io allows callbacks to be called when certain events occur (such as before and after forking etc').

+Callbacks will be called from last to first (last callback added executes first), allowing for logical layering of dependencies.

+During an event, changes to the callback list are ignored (callbacks can't remove other callbacks for the same event).

 #### `callback_type_e`- State callback timing type

 The `fio_state_callback_*` functions manage callbacks for a specific timing.
 Valid timings values are: